Today I’ll share with you some simple Spanish pronunciation rules.

 Technically, ‘R’ is also trilled when it’s the first letter in a word (but never in the middle of a word), as in “rubio”.
 But it’s ok to ignore this as a beginner – I did.

-I think the best way to explain it is that it sounds kind of like a ‘TH’ in English, but not as breathy, with the tongue resting gently on upper front teeth.
+I think the best way to explain it is that it sounds kind of like a ‘TH’ in English, but not as breathy, with your tongue resting gently on your upper front teeth.

 Examples: donde, nada, dinero, durar, dirección

 ‘C’ and ‘G’ follow similar rules to each other, and they each have two sounds they can make.

 It takes a little practice to get used to when you should use each sound.
 There are several little rules that help you know, and that’s why this section (and the next one) looks kind of long and tedious.

 But don’t worry, it’s not as bad as it seems. 🙂